Erik1007/mildew-detection-project/README.md

 ## Hypothesis and Validation
 ********************

-* 1 - Cherry Leaves infected with powdery mildew have white blotches, streaks and surface making them appear differently than healthy Cherry leaves
+1 - Cherry Leaves infected with powdery mildew have white blotches, streaks and surface making them appear differently than healthy Cherry leaves

-* 2 - The ML image visualizer will be able to differentiate between a healthy cherry leafe and an infected cherry leaf with at least 97% accuracy.
+2 - The ML image visualizer will be able to differentiate between a healthy cherry leaf and an infected cherry leaf with at least 97% accuracy.

-* 3 - The ML image visualizer can help decrease the amount of time needed to differentiate between the images thereby saving the employee and company both time and money during the inspection process.
+3 - The ML image visualizer can help decrease the amount of time needed to differentiate between the images thereby saving the employee and company both time and money during the inspection process.

-* 4 - Validation of the image visualizer will come from the the ML pipline performance of the validation and test set differentiating between an infected leaf and and a healthy leaf with at least 97% accuracy.
+4 - Validation of the image visualizer will come from the ML pipeline performance of the validation and test set differentiating between an infected leaf and and a healthy leaf with at least 97% accuracy.